-- Most dairies milk their cows 2-3 times a day, to empty their udders and keep the cows comfortable. - The milk at the farm is called raw milk because it hasn't been processed for human consumption yet. - As the cows are milked, the milk is immediately cooled through tubing and bulk tanks. - Bulk milk tanks will cool milk from about 101 F to 34-36 F in a short period of time and will maintain that temperature until the milk leaves the farm. - An agitator in the bulk tank mixes the milk periodically to maintain even temperature throughout. - o The milk is never exposed to outside air or airborne contaminants. - Leaving the Dairy - Every day or two, raw milk is taken from the bulk tanks at the dairy in an insulated tanker truck to a dairy processing plant.
+- Dairy cows, like our Holsteins, can produce up to ten gallons of milk a day. - Most dairies milk their cows 2-3 times a day, to empty their udders and keep the cows comfortable. - The milk at the farm is called raw milk because it hasn't been processed for human consumption yet. - As the cows are milked, the milk is immediately cooled. - Bulk milk tanks will cool milk from about 101 F to 34-36 F in a short period of time and will maintain that temperature until the milk leaves the farm. - An agitator in the bulk tank mixes the milk periodically to maintain even temperature throughout. - The milk is never exposed to outside air or airborne contaminants.

+Leaving the Dairy

+- Every day or two, milk is taken from the dairy in an insulated tanker truck to a dairy processing plant.
 Within the tanker the milk is kept at 38 degrees. - The tanker holds approximately 6000 gallons of milk and is always cleaned and sanitized before milk is loaded. - The hauler checks the milk to make sure it meets certain standards of freshness and collects several samples from each farm milk tank. - Once the milk arrives at the processing plant it is tested again before being unloaded.